sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 8.
 DATA APPLICATION MONITORING

-*Description: Improve monitoring across infrastructure platforms, middlewear, and the application tier, so you can provide fast feedback to developers.
+*Description: Improve monitoring across infrastructure platforms and the application tier, so you can provide fast feedback to developers.
 Learn how to build tooling to help you to understand and debug your production system.*

 How do you watch and understand your systems at work?